thomaskaviani/Atlas/README.md

 Make sure Git CLI is installed on the deviceB.

-The .env & flyway.conf file has to be present in the root folder on the machine we run this on.
+The .env file has to be present in the root folder on the machine we run this on.

 ```
 rm -r -f atlas/ && git clone https://github.com/thomaskaviani/atlas.git && cp .env atlas/.env && cd atlas && flyway -locations=filesystem:opt/migrations -user=postgres -password=password -url=jdbc:postgresql://localhost:5432/postgres -driver=org.postgresql.Driver -cleanDisabled=false migrate && npm start